UniversalDependencies/docs/_hy/feat/Deixis.md

 ---
 layout: feature
-title: 'Distance'
+title: 'Deixis'
-shortdef: 'distance'
+shortdef: 'relative location encoded in demonstratives'
 udver: '2'
 ---

 <table class="typeindex" border="1">
 <tr>
   <td style="background-color:cornflowerblue;color:white"><strong>Values:</strong> </td>
-  <td><a href="#Dist">Dist</a></td>
   <td><a href="#Mid">Mid</a></td>
   <td><a href="#Prox">Prox</a></td>
+  <td><a href="#Remt">Remt</a></td>
 </tr>
 </table>

-`Distance` is typically a feature of [demonstrative](PronType) pronouns, determiners or adverbs.
-Its value distinguishes whether we are talking about something is close to the speaker or something removed from the speaker.
+Deixis is typically a feature of demonstrative [pronouns](hy-pos/PRON), [determiners](hy-pos/DET), and [adverbs](hy-pos/ADV).
+Its value classifies the location of the referred entity with respect to the location of the speaker or of the hearer.

 Armenian make a three-way distinction between demonstratives.

 ### <a name="Prox">`Prox`</a>: proximal

-Indicate objects near to the speaker.
+The entity is close to the reference point (e.g., to the speaker).

 #### Examples